Personal Identity and Uploading Mark

 considering a retrospective rather than a prospective version of a replication

-that every night when people sleep their bodies (including their brains) are
+every night when people sleep their bodies (including their brains) are scanned

 from a hidden alien spaceship in orbit; the old body is vaporized in a manner